Lani1321/grocery-list/README.md

 # Dont forget the eggs! #

 Welcome!
 Don't forget the eggs is a standard Sinatra Web App.
 It allows a user to add multiple grocery lists in case you need a separate list for every event in your life like I do.
-Whether it's for your weekly grocery shopping or a crocery list for a BBQ or a Birthday Party.
-You can add, edit, or delete a list and add items as you plesae!
+Whether it's for your weekly grocery shopping or a grocery list for a BBQ or a Birthday Party.
+You can add, edit, or delete a list and add items as you please!
 Try it out and see for yourself!

-## To run this app: ##
+## To run this app:

--Fork and clone this repo
+- Fork and clone this repo
--Run bundle Install
+- Run bundle Install
--Run rake db:migrate
+- Run rake db:migrate
--Type 'shotgun' in your terminal
+- Type 'shotgun' in your terminal
--Navigate to localhost9393 to start making a grocery list!
+- Navigate to localhost9393 to start making a grocery list!

 ## Contributing ##
 Bug reports and pull requests are welcome.
 If you see an opportunity for improvement go ahead and use a typical git workflow: